What Got You Here Won’t Get You There: How to Find Your True Life Direction

 What becomes familiar often becomes expected and, therefore, what we seek.

-We end up repeating patterns—behaviours that feel safe, even when they aren’t healthy.
-Without, whether through recognising it, those familiar patterns can dictate much of how we move through the world.
+We often repeat patterns—behaviors that feel safe, even when they aren’t healthy.
+Without recognising them, these familiar patterns can dictate much of how we move through the world.

 A Time for Reflection and Realignment